jewettaij/jacobi_pd/README.md

 header-only C++ source code for the
 [Jacobi eigenvalue algorithm](https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm).
-This remains one of the oldest and most popular algorithms for diagonalizing small, dense, square, real, symmetric matrices.
+This remains one of the oldest and most popular algorithms for diagonalizing dense, square, real, symmetric matrices.

 The matrices themselves can be implemented as \*\*X (pointer-to-pointer), vector\<vector\<X\> \>, fixed-size arrays,